xav32290/docs/content/en/docs/applications/web-app/_index.md

 - VRF - only available if connectivity type is Remote Node.
 The VRF used to connect to the application.
 - Virtual server URL - the internal URL of the application
 - Virtual Network - only available if connectivity type is Virtual Network.
 The virtual network that will be used to connect to the application
-- Client Virtual IP - only available if connectivity type is Virtual Network.
+- Client Virtual IP - only available if connectivity type is Virtual Network - defaults to the virtual management IP of the ZTNA gateway if it exists.
 The virtual IP address that will be used to connect to the application
 - TLS verification
   - none - no TLS verification is performed
   - custom CA - Trustgrid will validate the application's certificate against the provided CA